AnRandomMan/AMFS/README.md

 the library.
 If this is what you want to do, use the GNU Lesser General Public License instead of this License.
 But first, please read
 <https://www.gnu.org/licenses/why-not-lgpl.html>.

-# I am not responsible for any user of this program being grounded (or anything else) because their parent/guardian found out about it!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Yes, i intentionally put it at the end of readme XD